AdobeDocs/experience-platform.en/help/segmentation/api/schedules.md

 ## Update details for a specific schedule {#update}

-You can update the specified schedule by making a PATCH request to the `/config/schedules` endpoint and providing the ID of the schedule you are trying to update in the request path.
+You can update a specific schedule by making a PATCH request to the `/config/schedules` endpoint and providing the ID of the schedule you are trying to update in the request path.

 The PATCH request allows you to update either the [state](#update-state) or the [cron schedule](#update-schedule) for an individual schedule.

 ### Update schedule state {#update-state}

-You can use the JSON Patch path `/state` to update the state of the schedule - ACTIVE or INACTIVE.
-To update the state, you will need to set the value as `active` or `inactive`.
+You can use a JSON Patch operation to update the state of the schedule.
+To update the state, you declare the `path` property as `/state` and set the `value` to either `active` or `inactive`.
+For more information about JSON Patch, please read the [JSON Patch](http://jsonpatch.com/) documentation.

 **API format**